 - Dancing Royalty: "Gene Gene The Dancing Machine!"
 Gene Patton started as a stagehand on the show and entertained the audience between acts.
 He proved such a hit with the crowd that the producers brought him on the air, where his infectious dance moves promptly stole the show.
 In later seasons the show would regularly stop everything for Gene to lead a dance break to Count Basie's "One O'Clock Jump."

 - Drop the Cow: The Gong.
 Sometimes, if an act is really bad, the judges will hit the gong in some silly way, such as kicking it, throwing things (including the mallet) at it, or "Gang-Gonging" (two or even all three judges gonging the act at once).
 Every once in a great while, a judge would even go onstage, hand the performer a mallet, and lead them back to the table so they could gong themselves out.
+If a judge hit the gong before an act's minimum time was up, the act still had to finish out that time even though they knew they were sunk.

 - Erotic Eating: The infamous Popsicle Twins act.